Why are the Blue Mountains blue?

-It’s true, they look blue.
-When looking at the mountains from a distance they take on an intense blue haze that has baffled many visitors to the Blue Mountains.
+It’s true, they do look blue!
+When gazing across the landscape, the Blue Mountains appear to sit under an intense blue haze that has baffled many visitors to the region.

-What causes this blueness, the depth and intensity of which is often quite remarkable?
-In 1955 the Town Clerk of the City of Blue Mountains asked this question of the Department of Physics at the University of Sydney.
+In 1955, the Town Clerk of the City of Blue Mountains contacted the Department of Physics at the University of Sydney to explain the phenomenon.
 Professor Harry Messel, replied: